 The most significant by-product of our mindfulness-based approach is the way our students change from the inside out.
 As one’s relationship with oneself changes through practicing mindfulness and engaging in mindfulness-informed therapy, one’s relationships with others changes as well, because one is more intentional and creative in relating, rather than being reactive.

 This shows up again and again in our culture.
-Red Mountain students have a huge amount of connection, commitment, genuineness, respect and mutual support with one another.
+Red Mountain Colorado students have a huge amount of connection, commitment, genuineness, respect and mutual support with one another.
 Our students genuinely care about each other and we help them learn how to get along and move in a common direction even with people that they wouldn’t normally be friends with.
-This approach extends into academic and workplace success, and perhaps most importantly, a changing dynamic within families.
+This approach extends into academic success, and perhaps most importantly, a changing dynamic within families.